 For a long stay with a status of "scientist-researcher" or "passport talents" and if your conditions permit, you can request a renewal.

 For the renewal of the residence permit of the researcher and his family, an application must be submitted to the Euraxess Service Centre by appointment, which will be sent to the Prefecture.

-Warning: The renewal of the residence permit must take place 6 to 8 weeks before the expiry of the permit, at the risk of a fine of 180 € in case of delay.
+Warning: The renewal of the residence permit must take place from 0 to 60 days before the expiry of the permit, at the risk of a fine of 180 € in case of delay.

 Extending your stay